patchew-project/qemu/docs/system/devices/cxl.rst

 --------------------
 CXL 2.0 End Points are often categorized into three types.

-**Type 1:** These support coherent caching of host memory.
-Example might be a crypto accelerators.
-May also have device private memory accessible via means such as PCI memory reads and writes to BARs.
+**Type 1: Accelerators without device memory**.
+These support coherent caching of host memory.
+Example might be a crypto accelerators or smart NICs that use coherency semantics along with PCIe-style DMA transfers.
+Type1 devices implement a fully coherent cache but no host-managed device memory.

-**Type 2:** These support coherent caching of host memory and host managed device memory (HDM) for which the coherency protocol is managed by the host.
-This is a complex topic, so for more information on CXL coherency see the CXL 2.0 specification.
+**Type 2: Accelerators with device memory**.
+These support coherent caching of host memory and host managed device memory (HDM) for which the coherency protocol is managed by the host.
+Type 2 devices are accelerators such as GP-GPUs and FPGAs with device memory that can be mapped in part to the cacheable system memory.
+These devices also cache system memory for processing.

-**Type 3 Memory devices:**  These devices act as a means of attaching additional memory (HDM) to a CXL host including both volatile and persistent memory.
+**Type 3: Memory devices**.
+These devices act as a means of attaching additional memory (HDM) to a CXL host with different memory types, including supporting multiple memory tiers attached to the device with both volatile and persistent memory.
 The CXL topology may support interleaving across a number of Type 3 memory devices using HDM Decoders in the host, host bridge, switch upstream port and endpoints.

+See more information about CXL.io CXL.cache CXL.mem in the `CXL 2.0 specification <https://computeexpresslink.org/past-cxl-specifications-landing-page/>`_.

 Scope of CXL emulation in QEMU
 ------------------------------